Skip to main content

 Integrity hash seal (tamper-evident record):

-sign: is tamper-evident — it records the signer's name, role, timestamp, and a SHA-256 hash of the document body at the time of signing.
-If the document is modified after signing, the stored hash will no longer match and verification will report the discrepancy.
-This is integrity sealing, not cryptographic non-repudiation (there are no private keys or PKI).
+sign: is tamper-evident — it records the signer's name, role, timestamp, a SHA-256 hash of the document content at the time of signing, and the spec: ruleset that produced it.
+The hash binds the signer's identity, so editing the content or the named signer makes the stored hash no longer match, and verification reports the discrepancy.
+This is integrity sealing, not cryptographic non-repudiation (there are no private keys or PKI — anyone can type a name; proving who is Layer 2 below).

 Step 4: Freeze